Skip to main content

 emergency

-The Ombudsman found that discussion about the performance of an identifiable employee in the Township of Adjala-Tosorontio did not meet the stringent standard set by the procedural by-law to constitute an emergency.
+The Ombudsman found that the discussion by council for the Township of Adjala-Tosorontio about the performance of an identifiable employee did not meet the stringent standard set by the procedural by-law to constitute an emergency.
 As such, the Ombudsman found that a meeting was not an “emergency meeting” under the procedural by-law.

 Township of Adjala-Tosorontio, February 1, 2023